-As a consequence, the Western Hemisphere became home to a number of martial arts that were practiced from the southern United States, to the Caribbean, to South America.
+As a consequence, the Western Hemisphere became home to a number of fighting arts that were practiced from the southern United States, to the Caribbean, to South America.
 Never resigned to accept their oppression without protest, the African masses waged guerilla campaigns against their oppressors.
 In each place, these African warrior traditions were an essential part of the struggle for freedom of enslaved Africans.
 In Brazil, Capoeira became a key part of the resistance of enslaved Africans to their captivity in Brazil.
-Capoeiristas employed stealth, cunning, and lethality in their resistance to captivity.
+Capoeiristas (Capoeira-practitioners) employed stealth, cunning, and lethality in their fight for liberation.

 The legal end of enslavement in Brazil at the end of the 19th century meant very little in terms of the enfranchisement of the African masses.
 They continued to face the daily indignity of oppression.
 Given Capoeira’s historic role in African Brazilian resistance, it was outlawed as a symbol of their cultural and political suppression from the 1800s until the 1930s.